reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 }

 ```
 Here we are concatenating two collections in the `addWithFilter` method.
-In addition to the `concat` method, we are also applying the `filter` method of the `Stream` class to concatenate only elements greater than `2`.
+In addition to the `concat` method, we are also applying the `filter` method of the `Stream` class to concatenate only elements that are greater than `2`.

 ## Union of Two Collections (OR)

+The union of two collections `A` and `B` is a set containing all elements that are in `A` or `B` or both.

 ![union of two collections](/assets/img/posts/logical-ops-java-coll/union.png)
-The union of two collections A and B is a set containing all elements that are in A or B or both.

-We are finding the union of two collections by using the Set type collection of Java which can hold only distinct elements:
+We can find the union of two collections by using the Set type collection of Java which can hold only distinct elements:
 ```java
 public class CollectionHelper {
     public List<Integer> union(final List<Integer> collA, final List<Integer> collB){